Liminiens/grinder/README.md

 ## Configuration and build

+- Install Net5 SDK

-Just open project with Rider/VS 2019 and run build
+- Open project with Rider/VS 2019 and run build

-or use dotnet cli
+- or use dotnet cli

 ```bash
 dotnet build